tdeboissiere/DeepLearningBenchmarks/README.md

     python main.py --run_tensorflow --data_format NHWC --use_XLA

-This will run a pure tensorflow benchmark with `NHWC` image ordering and using XLA compiler as shown in [https://www.tensorflow.org/performance/xla/jit](Using JIT compilation)
+This will run a pure tensorflow benchmark with `NHWC` image ordering and using XLA compiler as shown in [Using JIT compilation](https://www.tensorflow.org/performance/xla/jit)

 ## Notes